-Department opens investigation into Alabama men's prisons
+Justice Dept opens investigation into Alabama men's prisons

 "We hope to work cooperatively with the state of Alabama in ... ensuring that the state’s facilities keep prisoners safe from harm,” said Vanita Gupta, the head of the Justice Department's civil rights division, in the statement.

-The Alabama Department of Corrections said its response to the announcement was pending.
+Alabama Governor Robert Bentley said in a statement he welcomed the investigation and had already shared with U.S. Attorney General Loretta Lynch an "Alabama Prison Transformation" initiative announced earlier this year.

-Uprisings have broken out at several prisons across the state over the past year, and at least one guard died after being stabbed last month at the William C. Holman Correctional Facility in Atmore, about 50 miles (80 km) north of Mobile, according to local media reports.
+The Alabama Department of Corrections said in a statement that its commissioner had "identified longstanding problems in Alabama prisons caused by overcrowding, understaffing, and outdated facilities" and pledged to cooperate fully with the federal probe.

-The Holman facility went on temporary lockdown in March after a riot in which the prison's warden and a guard were stabbed, prompting the Alabama Department of Corrections to launch an investigation of its own.
+Uprisings have broken out at several prisons across the state over the past year, and at least one guard died after being stabbed last month at a facility about 50 miles (80 km) north of Mobile, according to local media reports.

 In 2015, the Justice Department reached a settlement with Alabama after finding that the state's Julia Tutwiler Prison for Women subjected its female prisoners to a "pattern and practise of sexual abuse," according to the Justice Department.

-The settlement required the prison to launch reforms to better protect its inmates, but Bennu Hannibal Ra-Sun, 45, an inmate at Alabama's William E. Donaldson Correctional Facility and founder of the prison-based Free Alabama Movement group, said he thought the Justice Department should have brought charges against state officials.
+The settlement required the prison to launch reforms, but Bennu Hannibal Ra-Sun, 45, an inmate at Alabama's William E. Donaldson Correctional Facility and founder of the prison-based Free Alabama Movement group, said he thought the Justice Department should have brought charges against state officials.

 "No one was held accountable," he said in a phone call on Thursday.
 "If the state knows that when these investigations are done that it's just another report filed on the shelf, they have no reason to make changes."